 Almost everyone living and working in Spain can access free state healthcare.
-To receive a medical card you must first apply for your local residency permit (empadronamiento) with the municipality (junta).
+To receive a medical card you must first apply for your Spanish residency permit (empadronamiento) with the municipality (junta).

 As an expat, you can get free state healthcare if you are:

-- a resident in Spain and work in employment or self-employment and pay social security contributions;
+- a resident in Spain and work in employment or self-employment in Spain and pay social security contributions;

 - living in Spain and receiving certain state benefits;

 - a resident in Spain and recently divorced or separated from a partner registered with social security;

 - under 18 and a resident in Spain;

 - a pregnant woman who is a resident in Spain;

 - under 26 and studying in Spain – you can apply for a student EHIC which entitles you to cover for longer;

 If you are in Spain temporarily, you may also be covered short term – either by your European Health Insurance (EHIC) card, or by the bilateral agreements Spain has with some other nations including Andorra, Brazil, Chile, Ecuador, and Peru.